onera/Maia/doc/quick_start.rst

   maia.std_elements_to_ngons(dist_tree_elts, comm)

-Partitionned/Distributed trees algorithms
+Partitioned/Distributed trees algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While distributed trees are useful for many pre/post-treatment algorithms, they are not fit for other algorithms.
 In particular, solver algorithms operate on partitioned trees.
 A partitioned tree is a CGNS tree that results from the partition of a base tree: each zone of the base tree has been split into sub-zones that are distributed over the ranks of a communicator.
-While algorithms may operate on a partitioned tree, we generally need to keep its relationship with its base tree.
+While an algorithm may operate on the sole partitioned tree, we generally need to keep its relationship with its base tree.
 Since the base tree is of arbitrary size, it is generally treated by Maia as a distributed tree.

+Sample of the main partitioned tree algorithms:

 .. code-block:: python

    # Partition a distributed tree
    part_tree = maia.partitioning(dist_tree, comm)